TortugaResearch/Tortuga.Shipwright/README.md

 Trait classes may be marked as `public` or, if in the same assembly, `internal`.

-The container class uses the `UseTrait` attribute.
+The container class uses the `UseTrait` attribute and must be marked `partial`.
 For example:

 ```
 [UseTrait(typeof(MyTrait)]
-public class MyContiner { ... }
+public partial class MyContiner { ... }
 ```

 ### Exposing Members